Snackery LabsSearch articles...

 While building a rule, the live counter at the top of the condition builder shows your current count split into:

-• Products — fully selected products (each = 1 line)
+• Products — fully selected products (each = 1 item)

-• Variants — partially selected variants (each = 1 line)
+• Variants — partially selected variants (each = 1 item)

-If your conditions match more than 100 lines:
+If your conditions match more than 1000 items:

-• The Save button is disabled until you reduce the count
+• The Save button is disabled until you reduce the count, or until support raises your cap

 • Tighten the conditions — add an extra filter to reduce matches (e.g. add Tag is "summer-promo" to limit which products qualify)

-• Split into multiple rules — create two rules with non-overlapping conditions, each under 100
+• Split into multiple rules — create two rules with non-overlapping conditions

 • Group by full product instead of partial variants — if your matching is partial, see if changing to all-variants-of-product would still match your intent